Leonard-The-Wise/NWScript-Npp/ReadMe.md

 For reutilization of the project, the `NWScript-Npp.vcxproj` is organized in the following way:

 - **`lib`**: All linked library submodules found here.
 I got one thing there: my ***personal port*** for `NWScript Compiler` called [`NscLib`](https://github.com/Leonard-The-Wise/NscLib) (because it's only the library without the executable).
 The project depends on other libraries, but those are installed/managed by [`vcpkg`](https://vcpkg.io/).
-Those are listed on the [`vcpkg.json manifest`] of the project.
+Those are listed on the [`vcpkg.json manifest`](NWScript-Npp/vcpkg.json) of the project.
 For now, I link against static versions of [`PCRE2`] and [`wxWidgets`].
 Hence, to build my code from source you need this.
 Follow these (easy) steps:

 	- Install vcpkg.
-Just follow [`this guide`](https://vcpkg.io/en/getting-started.html)
+Just follow [`this guide`](https://vcpkg.io/en/getting-started.html).
-	- Don't forget the `vcpkg integrate install` part... if your Visual Studio is opened, close and reopen.
+	- Don't forget the `vcpkg integrate install` part.
+If your Visual Studio was opened while you installed, close and reopen.
 	- Done.
-Since the project already includes the manifest (mentioned above) to compile, the first time you build the project, all dependencies will automatically install.
+Since the project already includes the manifest (mentioned above) to compile, the first time you build the project, all dependencies will automatically be downloaded and installed.

 - **`Custom Lexers`**: Here you'll write your new custom Lexers (example: [`LexNWScript.cpp`](src/Lexers/LexNWScript.cpp)) and edit/place them inside [`LexerCatalogue.cpp`](src/Lexers/LexerCatalogue.cpp) `InstalledLexers[]` static object for the code to auto-initialize it upon plugin load.
 Something like this: